-The Vodafone Foundation is a UK registered charity (number 1089625), and allocates Vodafone Group Plc funds to projects around the world that are run in partnership with other charitable organisations & NGOs.
+Vodafone Group Plc is our principal funder for projects around the world that are run in partnership with other charitable organisations & NGOs.

-Vodafone Business Ventures is the social enterprise division of Vodafone Business, combining a focus on social purpose with our technological expertise to change lives for the better and empower those with less access to technological resources.
+Vodafone Business Ventures is the social enterprise division of Vodafone Business and Vodafone Foundation, combining a focus on social purpose with Vodafone’s technological expertise to change lives for the better and empower those with less access to technological resources.

 Board of Trustees